SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 # New vs. Old Pipeline Test Plan

 ## Purpsoe for this test:
-To find The cameras at LB and HyCO4 have been experiencing IR Video Pipeline Failures.
+To find a solution for the cameras at LB and HyCO4 that have been experiencing IR Video Pipeline Failures.
 These failures include a frozen video pipeline and seek cameras not being able to enumerate.
 Frozen video pipeline can occur during boot and or during runtime.

 ## Goal:
 Determine whether the new SDK pipeline (`seekcamera-gstreamer`) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).
 And furthermore if none of the pipelines can solve the seek enumeration problem can the new one at least have fewer and or delay the seek enumeration hardware failure.
-Lastly, how can we solve the video pipeline errors.
-Side Note: i am not sure that wither of the pipelines can stop the Seek camera from not enumerating - This might be a Seek issue.
+Lastly, how can we solve the video pipeline failures.
+Side Note: i am not sure that either of the pipelines can stop the Seek camera from enumeration failure - This might be a Seek issue.

 ### Differences between the Old and New Pipeline:
    - OLD